• Sustainability Risk Approach Framework

 4. Sustainability Scope

-• Corporate Social Responsibility (CSR) partner or nonindividual beneficiary
+• Corporate Social Responsibility (CSR) program partner or beneficiary

 Non-Individual Financing